reppard/puppet-docker_systemd/README.md

   * command: Command and arguments to be run by the container.

   * depends: Dependencies on other systemd docker units which need to be started before this one.
+(List)

   * volumes_from: Containers which this container mounts volumes from.
+(List)

   * link: Containers which this container links to.
+(List)

   * publish: Ports which should be published by this container.
+(List)

   * entrypoint: Run this container with a different entrypoint.

+  * env: Set environment variables in the container.
+(List)

+  * env_file: Use environment file in the container.
+(List)

 ### docker_systemd::exec